pSpitzner/beets-flask/README.md

 ## Notes, Design Choices and Ideas

-- The current docker-compose already creates the dev container:
+- See [docker-compose-dev.yaml](/docker-compose-dev.yaml) to createe the dev container:
     - maps `.repo` to edit the source from the host.
     - runs `entrypoint_dev.sh`, starting redis workers, flask, and the vite dev server
 - It seems that our vite dev setup **does not work with safari** because it uses CORS